 The textiles in this auction are especially notable.
 Jon Eric Riis, widely regarded as the nation’s leading contemporary tapestry artist and an international authority on textiles, will be speaking about the collection on Thursday, March 16 at 6PM.… Read More

 Reserve an appointment with Asian Art expert Judith Dowling for a complimentary verbal consignment evaluation.

 Skinner Boston Office 63 Park Plaza Boston MA, 02116

 Our May 16th Asian Works of Art auction is bursting with flowers, birds, and butterflies, representing birds and flowers of the four seasons, a common theme in Chinese painting.
 China is a culture rich with the symbolic meaning of plants and animals which are celebrated in paintings and poetry.
-Flowers convey positive messages and play a significant role in daily life.… Read More
+Flowers convey positive messages and play a significant role in daily life.
+Plum is a symbol of endurance, orchid of integrity, nobility, and friendship, and peony of riches, prosperity, and honor; these flowers were all favorites of artists.… Read More

 Guest blog post by Richard Kenworthy, PhD, Former Professor at Auburn University

 Even in the age of Google and instant gratification, a good library is essential for any serious student or collector of works of art.
 The internet has yet to catch up to the amount of information, expertise, and images available in printed volumes.